metzm/actinia-introduction/docs/2_concepts.md

 **Functionality beyond GRASS GIS**

 Actinia is not only a REST interface to GRASS GIS, but it offers the possibility to extend its functionality with other software (ESA SNAP, GDAL, ...).
-To integrate other than GRASS GIS software, a wrapper script is to be written (style: as a GRASS GIS Addon Python script) which then includes the respective function calls of the software to be integrated.
+To integrate other than GRASS GIS software, a wrapper script needs to be written (style: as a GRASS GIS Addon Python script) which then includes the respective function calls of the software to be integrated.
+Such a new addon needs to be added to the list of allowed GRASS GIS modules.
 Calling shell commands in an actinia process chain is also possible but limited due to security risks.

 **Persistent and ephemeral databases**

 **Persistent storage** refers to a data store that retains data even in the event of a power-off, as well as retaining it without a scheduled deletion time.
 In the geo/EO context, persistent storage is used to provide, for example, base cartography, i.e. elevation models, road networks, building footprints, etc.

 The **ephemeral storage** is used for on demand computed results including user generated data and temporary data as occurring in processing chains.
 In an ephemeral storage, data are only kept for a limited period of time (e.g., in actinia, for 24 hs by default).
+Typically, in the last step of ephemeral processing, the final results are exported e.g. as GeoTIFFs and a download link is provided.

 In the cloud computing context these differences are relevant as cost incurs when storing data.